-Myth No. 3: My home is a good investment
+No. 3: A home is a good investment

-Housing prices have dropped from the bubble years.
+Not these days.
+In many areas, housing prices are still below the levels seen during the bubble years.
 Then, there are the increasing costs of property tax and maintenance.

 This doesn't mean you shouldn't own a home.
-Just be aware that your house should be looked at as "an expense, not an investment," Cardone says.
-"It is merely a place to live."
+Just be aware that your house shouldn't be looked at as an investment opportunity.

 Which raises the question: Should you pay off your mortgage as soon as possible?